ReiniervanLimpt/browser-technologies-1920/README.md

 6: :white_check_mark: Disabling javascript: SVG's wont change shape if javascript is disabled in any other browser than chromium browsers, you can read all about this in the "Issues with other browsers" section above.

-7: :exclamation: :question: disabling coockies/local storage: my page does not use local storage, sadly i cannot write a feature detect to deal with this issue.
+7: :question: disabling coockies/local storage: my page does not use local storage, sadly i cannot write a feature detect to deal with this issue.

 :star: My app is rendering pages serverside and is fully functional on chromium browsers without coockies, local storage and javascript.